Stress-Free Powerful Tips for Learning How to Say No Nicely

 After you get used to taking time for self-care, you may not need to do this, but for now, it’s important.

-If you don’t schedule it, it will go at the bottom of the list of priorities and never happen.
+If you don’t schedule it, it will go to the bottom of the list of priorities and never happen.
 Then, when someone asked you to do something that interferes with that time, you can simply explain you have another commitment.

 There’s no need to explain that you are attending a pottery class or going to the putting range.
 Doing this will ensure you get quality time with yourself and will give you a real reason for saying no to things that aren’t important to you.